 Like Lundqvist, Richter was an incredibly intense competitor; and perhaps that was his greatest asset as a successful National Hockey League goalie.

-He also was freakishly flexible, a trait that certainly is embedded in Rangers lore with his memorable split-save to deny Pavel Bure on a penalty shot during the 1994 Stanley Cup Final.
+He also was freakishly flexible, a trait that certainly is embedded in Rangers lore with his memorable split-save to deny Pavel Bure on a beautiful backhand during the 1994 Stanley Cup Final.

 Without Richter, not only do the Rangers fail to win the Cup in ’94, they do not beat the New Jersey Devils in that year’s Eastern Conference Final.
 It was Richter who almost-singlehandedly saved the season with his superb performance in Game 6 of the ECF before Mark Messier cemented his “guarantee” with a third-period hat trick.
 And it was Richter, again, who outdueled Martin Brodeur in the epic double-overtime of Game Seven that year, setting the stage for Matteau!
 Matteau!
 Matteau!